RogC300/Competitive-Programming/CCC/2020/README.md

 since hash maps don't allow pairs of numbers.
 This is theoretically much slower as retrieval becomes O(log n) instead of O(1) however this difference should be negligable.

+This solution also passes the DMOJ additional test cases.

 # Problem S4 | Swapping Seats

 If you want a more detailed explanation refer to https://dmoj.ca/problem/ccc20s4/editorial as